 Back to Environmental Stewardship Overview

-Sustainably managed forests are a critical part of climate change mitigation.
+Sustainably managed forests are a critical part of climate mitigation.
 As our millions of acres of forests grow, they absorb carbon dioxide from the atmosphere and store it as carbon in their trunks, limbs and roots, as well as in the soil.
 After our trees are harvested and made into long-lived wood products, much of their carbon remains stored for the life of those products.
-After harvest, we plant millions more trees, which immediately begin absorbing more CO2 from the atmosphere, and the next round of wood products store more carbon yet again — all part of an amazing sustainable cycle.
+After harvest, we plant millions more trees, which immediately begin absorbing more CO2 from the atmosphere, and the next round of wood products stores more carbon yet again — all part of an amazing sustainable cycle.

 Everyday